Course information

 • A2.2: Chapter 5, Chapter 6, Chapter 7, Chapter 8

-B1 Advanced: Learner's guide "Schwätzt Dir Lëtzebuergesch?
-B1"
+B1 Advanced: "Schwätzt Dir Lëtzebuergesch?
+B1" learners' guide

 Be able to use the passive voice, indirect speech; set out the pros and cons surrounding an issue and suggest alternative solutions; communicate using more sophisticated forms of address, narrate the plot of a film/book and discuss one's reactions to it; understand more complex stories.